ElarOdas/componentStructure/README.md

 This program was build to improve the creation steps of a **react** app.
 The program takes the structure of the given .yaml file and creates directories, .js Files and .module.css files.
 Additionally the .js files are filled with the base instructions to make them into a component.
-This program was build for my own purpose and it's target audience is me
+This program was build for my own purpose and it's target audience is me.

-## How to install this project
+## How to install this project?

 A current go installation is required.